 Separate Work & Personal

 Perhaps your kids don’t want to take over the business, what then?
-Do you hand it to a relative or simply sell?
+Do you hand it to a relative or simply sell it?

 If your kids do want to take over the business, and you have more than one, you’re going to need to define some rules and have a solid transition plan.
 Perhaps this plan includes training on accounting or sales.
 Whatever it is, start defining it early, so that when you do want to retire the transition is easier for everyone (including your clients).

-As a small business, having your family support you and work along side you can be amazing.
+As a small business, having your family support you and work alongside you can be amazing.
 You’re all working towards a single, common goal.
-Keep that in mind, and it’ll help you to stay positive, even through all the arguments.
+Keep that in mind, and it’ll help you to stay positive, even though all the arguments.

 Communication is key to working together.
 Set your business priorities and give everyone responsibilities that are clearly defined.
 Work through difficulties together, and ask for help when you need it – whether it be your mentor or a new employee.

 Once your family business finds its groove, you may be surprised at how well everyone works together, and how that energy can positively impact your business.